History Files

 1517

 Cairo, and Egypt, is conquered by Ottoman empire.
-The Mamelukes continue to hold some control as vassals, under the overview of Ottoman Governors, while the caliph is transported to Istanbul by Ottoman Sultan Selim I Yavuz, who is later credited with assuming the caliphate.
+The Mamelukes continue to hold some control as vassals, under the overview of Ottoman Governors, while the caliph, al Mutawakkil III, is transported together with his family to Constantinople by Ottoman Sultan Selim I Yavuz.
+The sultan is later credited with assuming the caliphate himself, while some sources state that he is named as Caliph al Mutawakkil's heir apparent, probably with the caliph having very little choice in the matter.